Handheld game console: Game King

 The GameKing is a handheld game console released by the Chinese company TimeTop in 2004.
 The first model while original in design owes a large debt to Nintendo's Game Boy Advance.
 The second model, the GameKing 2, is believed to be inspired by Sony's PSP.
 This model also was upgraded with a backlit screen, with a distracting background transparency (which can be removed by opening up the console).
 A color model, the GameKing 3 apparently exists, but was only made for a brief time and was difficult to purchase outside of Asia.

 As many of the games have an "old school" simplicity, the device has developed a small cult following.
-The Gameking's speaker is quite loud and the cartridges' sophisticated looping soundtracks (sampled from other sources) are seemingly at odds with its primitive graphics.
+The GameKing's speaker is quite loud and the cartridges' sophisticated looping soundtracks (sampled from other sources) are seemingly at odds with its primitive graphics.

-TimeTop made at least one additional device sometimes labeled as "GameKing", but while it seems to possess more advanced graphics, is essentially an emulator that plays a handful of multi-carts (like the GB Station Light II).
-Outside of Asia (especially China) however the Gameking remains relatively unheard of due to the enduring popularity of Japanese handhelds such as those manufactured by Nintendo and Sony.
+TimeTop made at least one additional device sometimes labeled as "GameKing", but while it seems to possess more advanced graphics, it is essentially an emulator that plays a handful of multi-carts (like the GB Station Light II).
+Outside of Asia (especially China) however the GameKing remains relatively unheard of due to the enduring popularity of Japanese handhelds such as those manufactured by Nintendo and Sony.